 Master of Social Work – Coeur d’Alene Site

 The School of Social Work at Boise State University offers an Advanced Standing MSW program in Coeur d’Alene.
-The Advanced Standing MSW Program are designed for students who have earned a baccalaureate degree from an undergraduate social work program accredited by the Council on Social Work Education; you can apply for the Advanced Standing programs if you meet one of the following requirements:
+The Advanced Standing MSW Program is designed for students who have earned a baccalaureate degree from an undergraduate social work program accredited by the Council on Social Work Education; you can apply for the Advanced Standing programs if you meet one of the following requirements:

 1) You graduated with a Bachelor of Social Work from a CSWE (Council of Social Work Education) accredited school within the last 5 years.